In science, one tries to tell people something that no one ever

 three-dimensional rotations.
 Cartan thus demonstrated, ahead of

-his time, how the idea of quantified spin is a deep consequence of
+his time, how the idea of quantized spin is a consequence of

 The pioneers of quantum mechanics rediscovered those things in the 1920's.